raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Type Expressions

-Earlier, this specification used only simple type identifiers to refer to types, such as string, object, and Person.
 Type expressions provide a powerful way of referring to, and even defining, types.
 Type expressions can be used wherever a type is expected.
 The simplest type expression is just the name of a type.
 Using type expressions, you can devise type unions, arrays, maps, and other things.

 |Expression | Description |
 |:--------|:------------|